KarenEnfield/traffik/README.md

 Traffik creates clients that send periodic messages to urls, and  servers that respond to requests, as determined by a predefined JSON file.
 Clients and servers may also be created by Traffik that send and respond to one another!

-Clients may be configured to send a fixed or indefinite number of messages at a predefined rate.
+Clients may be configured to send a fixed or indefinite number of messages at a periodic rate.

-Servers may be configured to respond with an either fixed html page, a randomized return page of a fixed length of bytes, or with an http error code.
+Servers may be configured to respond with either a fixed html page with a message, an html page with randomized bytes of a specified length, or with an http error code.

-Servers may be also configured to either run indefinitely, or for a specified amount of time, or until an inactivity timeout has been reached.
+Servers may be also configured to run indefinitely, or for a specified amount of time, or until an inactivity timeout has been reached.

-In C++ version of Traffik, default traffik runs a server on 8080 indefinitely, and a client is created that sends 10 messages to server at 127.0.0.1:8080, unless a TFK_CONFIG environment variable specifies a JSON file to customize the list of clients and servers
+In the C++ version of Traffik, default Traffik runs a server on 8080 indefinitely, and a client is created that sends 10 messages to server at 127.0.0.1:8080, unless a TFK_CONFIG environment variable specifies a JSON file to customize the list of clients and servers

-In Go build, default traffic is obtained through 2 predefined go/input/data json files (included), unless TFK_CONFIG environment variable specifies a JSON file to customize the list of clients and servers.
+In the Go version of Traffik, default Traffic is obtained through 2 predefined go/input/data JSON files (included), unless TFK_CONFIG environment variable specifies a JSON file to customize the list of clients and servers.

 ## Configuration

-To override the default traffic, define an environment variable TFK_CONFIG to the configuration path file, a JSON file where clients and servers are pre-defined.
+To override the default Traffik behavior, define an environment variable TFK_CONFIG that contains the configuration path file name, a JSON file where clients and servers are pre-defined.

-The "data/input" folders have two json files demonstrating client and server json samples, and are installed by both Dockerfiles for useage.
-You may add your own json files in this folder to be copied, and set the TFK_CONFIG environment variable to create both clients and servers from one file.
+The "data/input" folders have two JSON files demonstrating client and server JSON samples, and are installed by both Dockerfiles for useage.
+You may add your own JSON files in this folder to be copied, and set the TFK_CONFIG environment variable to create both clients and servers from one file.

+## Logging
 Logging levels have not yet been made customizable and are currently set at log.Info level.

+## spdlog (optional)
-If spdlog is not prefered, in tfk_logging.h comment out line //#ifdef USE_SPDLOG and recompile to use source code's own debugging
+Spdlog is an open source dependency for logging.
+A version that does not use spdlog, but the internally developed logging, is the default.
+If spdlog is prefered, in tfk_logging.h comment out line //#ifdef USE_SPDLOG and recompile to use source code's own debugging

 ## Docker Go Build